Adheeba-Salam/Adheeba-Salam/README.md

 I'm a 2026 Computer Science Engineering graduate passionate about building practical software using **Python, Artificial Intelligence, Machine Learning, and Computer Vision**.

-I enjoy solving real-world problems through software and exploring how intelligent systems can be developed, tested, and deployed.
+I enjoy solving real-world problems through software and exploring how intelligent systems can be developed and applied to practical challenges.

 ---

-## 🚀 About Me
+## 👨‍💻 About Me

 * 🎓 B.Tech in Computer Science & Engineering — 2026
-* 🐍 Strong interest in **Python development**
+* 🐍 Interested in **Python Development**
-* 🤖 Interested in **AI, Machine Learning & Deep Learning**
+* 🤖 Interested in **Artificial Intelligence & Machine Learning**
+* 📊 Interested in **Data Science**
 * 👁️ Experience with **Computer Vision**
 * 🧠 Worked with **YOLO, OpenCV, PyTorch and MediaPipe**
+* 🖥️ Built applications using **Tkinter**
 * 🗄️ Experience with **MySQL**
-* 🖥️ Built desktop applications using **Tkinter**
-* 🔬 Co-authored research on deep-learning-based sewer pipe detection
+* 🔬 Research experience in deep learning and computer vision
-* 💡 Currently strengthening my skills in **software engineering, backend development and scalable applications**
+* 💡 Currently strengthening my **software engineering and backend development** skills

 ---